tokamak-network/tokamak-multichain/README.md

 ## Development branch

-The primary development branch is "develop".
+The primary development branch is "dev".
 The develop branch includes the latest software version that remains compatible with the most recent experimental network deployments.
 If you're implementing a change that maintains backward compatibility, please submit your pull request to the develop branch.